morpho-org/morpho-optimizers/edge_cases_docs/PROTOCOL.md

 A user can trigger five different functions: supply, withdraw, borrow, repay and liquidate.
 Here we give an informal description of how each of those functions work.

-Each function consider many different cases depending on the liquidity state of Morpho.
+Each function considers many different cases depending on the liquidity state of Morpho.
 In practice, most functions that will effectively happen on Morpho are gas efficient.
 However, one may remark that absolutely extreme scenarios like Withdraw 2.2.2 can be more costly.
 Such scenarios are totally unlikely but they are still implemented to ensure that Morpho can handle extreme liquidity states.

 ## A user supplies tokens ([`supply`](https://github.com/morpho-labs/morpho-contracts/blob/b4b8ddd4fcebf3a4d497a5518d8155514040a3dc/contracts/CreamPositionsManager.sol#L210))